-- For laparoscopic surgery: - Ensure room lights are dimmed to reduce the glare and contrast on the display monitor but not completely dark to allow the OR team to move safely throughout the room. - Position the display monitors as described in the "1.
-Posture: Monitor Placement" section (see Figure 1). - For robotic surgery (see Figure 12): - Adjust the viewer height so that the user's back is not crouching. - Adjust the viewer tilt to minimize forward flexion. - Do not push the forehead excessively into the console's headrest when focusing on a case. - Take advantage of the 3D visualization to improve depth perception.
+- For robotic surgery (see Figure 12): - Adjust the viewer height so that the user's back is not slouching. - Adjust the viewer tilt to avoid the forward neck flexion and to ensure to look straight ahead, not downward. - Place the forehead into the console's headrest with a light touch.
+Do not push the forehead excessively into the console's headrest, especially when focusing on a case. - Take advantage of 3D visualization to improve depth perception.

-- Preplan lighting and monitor positioning. - Use a stretching program for the neck and shoulders (see Appendix 1). - Use a foam roller to improve thoracic and cervical mobility.
+- Preplan lighting and monitor positioning. - Use a stretching program for the neck and shoulders (see Appendix 1). - Use a foam roller to improve thoracic and cervical mobility. - Designate an ergonomics buddy who can give reminders of surgical ergonomic interventions.